 The earth belongs to God!
 Everything in all the world is his!
 Psalm 24:1 Living Bible (TLB)

-Our garden is at the peak of summer production, and your family can join in the fun of harvesting vegetables to donate to Manna on Meridian Food Bank.
-In between your summer plans, please consider Adopting a Week in the garden.
-In just a few minutes, you can water, pull a weed or two, and check for pests to help our garden thrive.
-Groups and Sunday School classes are encouraged to help, since they can share the week to make it even easier.
+Our summer garden is still producing, and your family can join in the fun of harvesting vegetables to donate to Manna on Meridian Food Bank.
+In just a few minutes, you can water, pull a weed or two, pick ripe vegetables, and check for pests to help our garden thrive.
 We are so grateful for our volunteers!
 Contact Jessie Perry at email@example.com to get involved.

 Please join our Facebook Group at https://www.facebook.com/groups/spumccreationcare/ or email list by contacting firstname.lastname@example.org